 Research from the National Institute on Drug Abuse (NIDA) shows that over one in ten veterans struggle with a substance use disorder.
-With this, 65% of veterans who enter a treatment facility report an alcohol addiction.
+With this, 65% of veterans who enter a veteran rehab center report an alcohol addiction.
 The trauma from combat can lead to unhealthy coping mechanisms, despite programs geared to help inactive military personnel.
+The best PTSD treatment center for veterans understands how combat and addiction affect recovery.

-Veterans make up 7% of the USA’s population (about 18 million American adults).
+Veterans make up 7% of the USA’s population.
 It’s necessary to understand the benefits of a VA primary care provider to offer millions of alcohol and drug dependent veterans and American heroes suffering with mental health issues.
-The best PTSD treatment center for veterans understands how combat and addiction affect recovery.

 A veterans’ alcohol rehab is an addiction treatment facility that specializes in care for retired military personnel.
 According to the Journal of the American Medical Association (JAMA), alcohol serves as a coping mechanism after deployment.
 In one of the first studies of its kind, JAMA found that military personnel deployed to Iraq and Afghanistan dealt with alcoholism.